GabrielBohn7/processes-monitor/README.md

      - With 0 valued lifetime
      - With 1 running processes to monitor
      - With 2 equal running processes to monitor
+     - With 2 running processes after killing procces to monitor
      - With 2 running processes to monitor
      - With 3 running processes to monitor
    - Invalid Format Tests